 Crepe Cannelloni with Mushrooms and Zucchini gives way to Eggplant “Meatballs” in Tomato Sauce and Beet and Beet Green Gratin with Fontina and Gorgonzola.
 Carrot Polenta Cake with Marsala and Winter Squash Panna Cotta take offer a sweet twist in this otherwise savory cookbook.
 Keep in mind, this isn’t a vegetarian cookbook.
 There is meat included in several of the dishes, but ultimately vegetables are the focus of this book, and they will be featured front and center.

 There are a lot of great recipes for any season, and I look forward to exploring more of the fall and winter recipes as the days get colder here in New England.
-Until then, I selected a couple more summery recipes to get myself started.
-First, I tried my hand at making one of the soups in the book: Papa al Pomodoro, or a Tuscan tomato and bread soup.
+Until then, I selected a summery recipe to get myself started.

-Of the two recipes I've tried so far, my favorite is definitely the Pasta al Forno with Roasted Vegetables (and that's the one I'll be sharing).
+I love the Pasta al Forno with Roasted Vegetables recipe.
 What excited me most, perhaps, was that I got to use eggplant, zucchini, and tomatoes all from the garden.

 Add some decadent cheese and delicious pasta, and you’ve got a really great dish that makes it easier to feed vegetables to your family!
 Although this pasta isn’t really as “saucy” as many other baked pasta dishes, it perfectly showcases the array of roasted vegetables, along with a raw tomato sauce that is as fresh as can be (especially if you grate your own tomatoes instead of using the canned option).